samber/chartjs-plugin-datasource-prometheus/README.md

 - Line styling
 - Send queries with your own Prometheus driver

-⚠️ This project is not intented to replace [Grafana](https://grafana.com/).
-For monitoring purpose or internal company graph showing, Grafana will definitely be better and more secure.
+⚠️ This project is not intended to replace [Grafana](https://grafana.com/).
+For monitoring purposes or an internal company graph, Grafana will definitely be better and more secure.

 ## 🚀 Installation